eMetaboHUB/Forum-DiseasesChem/README.md

 Several checks can be used to ensure that the loading was done correctly:

-1) At the end of each laoding file, Virtuoso execute the command *select * from DB.DBA.LOAD_LIST where ll_error IS NOT NULL;*.
+1) At the end of each loading file, Virtuoso execute the command *select * from DB.DBA.LOAD_LIST where ll_error IS NOT NULL;*.
 Globally, it asks Virtuoso to return graphs for which there was an error during rdf loading.
 Check that this request doesn't return any results ([Virtuoso Bulk Loading RDF](http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader#Checking%20bulk%20load%20status))

 2) Several requests will be sent against the Virtuoso endpoint during the process, you can check that the central requests are working well.
 A good start could be to check requests used in the *X_Y* part of the process (Cf. configuration files), such as: *count_distinct_pmids_by_CID_MESH*, *count_distinct_pmids_by_ChEBI_MESH*, *count_distinct_pmids_by_ChemOnt_MESH*.
 In doing so, be sure to add the content of the prefix variable at the beginning of your request and use only the first 100 elements by setting *limit* and *offset* parameters to 100 and 0 for instance.
 The first '%s' refers to the graphs that should be used in the request (the *FROM* part of the sparql request) but this can be removed for tests.